open-make/airtrack-doc-website/actuator_head.md

 - The "rotatable needle hold end" needs to have hole which is tight for a M2 screw.
 This hole is already in the STL files but gets filled with support most likely.

-    - Use a [1.5 mm drill](tools.yml#1_5mmdrill) to make a 5 mm deep hole, like in the STL file, and use a [2 mm drill](tools.yml#2mmdrill) to make the entrance larger, go like 1 mm inside.
+    - Use a [1.5 mm drill](tools.yml#1_5mmdrill){qty:1, Cat:tool} to make a 5 mm deep hole, like in the STL file, and use a [2 mm drill](tools.yml#2mmdrill){qty:1, Cat:tool} to make the entrance larger, go like 1 mm inside.
 By this it's easier to insert the screw.